k0s/toolbox/README.txt

 The list:

-* add dynamic field addition with jqueryui autocomplete
+* add this file to /about
+* make fields configurable if specified
-* cleanup model
+* cleanup model; ensure couch works
 * add (e.g.) selenium tests
 * add import functionality to couch backend and make sure it works
-* check to see if in-situ editing isn't overridden by submit
 * keep track of which URLs projects cant use
+* make /new more AJAXy
 * setup.py scraper
 * AMO scraper
+* mozdev scraper
 * allow projects to point to a setup.py or AMO URL
 * URLs in the description should be made links
 * dependencies should link appropriately (e.g. to toolbox if possible)
 * calendar view for projects
+* make the /tags view useful
 * the first time someone edits a description (etc.) from a pointed-to file (e.g. a setup.py) then the project should be notified